nityamd/aperture_effects/README.md

 # aperture_effects
-The following is a description of the problem statement.
-The notebook describes the calculation for a single galaxy, how
-<i>aperture_spec.py</i> works and how to use <i>aperture_spec.py</i> to obtain multiple aperture measurements of any spectral indicator for any galaxy.
+The following is a description of the context of the code and the problem statement.
+The notebook describes the calculation for a single galaxy, how <i>aperture_spec.py</i> works and how to use <i>aperture_spec.py</i> to obtain multiple aperture measurements of any spectral indicator for any galaxy.

 <h1>Aperture effects in Galaxy Mass Estimation</h1>

 One of the most widely used Galaxy Mass catalogues, the [MPA-JHU catalog](https://www.sdss.org/dr15/data_access/value-added-catalogs/?vac_id=mpa-jhu-stellar-masses), relies on SDSS (Sloan Digital Sky Survey) spectra and SDSS photometry to constrain galaxy masses.

-The [SDSS spectra](https://www.sdss.org/dr12/spectro/) are taken using optic fibers with an angular diameter of 180 micrometers, i.e. spanning 3 arcseconds in the sky.
+The [SDSS spectra](https://www.sdss.org/dr12/spectro/) are taken using optical fibers with an angular diameter of 180 micrometers, i.e. spanning 3 arcseconds in the sky.
 Thus the spectra are obtained for only a fraction of the galaxy.